w3f/w3f-education/docs/Substrate/section3/explore-pallet-template.md

 pub struct Pallet<T>(_);
 ```

 We will go into more detail on the structure of `lib.rs` later but know for now that this makes a FRAME pallet at the most basic level.
-Pallets, just like this one, are later imported as a crate to the runtime, where the aforementioned `construct_runtime!` macro is responsible for defining a runtime based on the collection of pallets and their respective configurations.
+Pallets, just like this one, are later imported as a crate to the runtime, where the aforementioned `construct_runtime!` macro is responsible for defining and constructing a runtime based on the collection of pallets and their respective configurations.

 ## mock.rs and tests.rs